 Nannies are not expected to perform household duties for adults.
 However some nannies may be happy to shop for the family, walk the dog, or agree to do similar duties by prior arrangement.

 In Australia, New Zealand and South Africa, nannies tend to have a more flexible and relaxed approach to their nanny duties and this is very welcomed by many families in the UK.
 While Nannies from the USA or Canada may be used to doing all housekeeping duties as part of being a nanny should find the reduced duties in the UK quite a refreshing change!

 Meet other nannies in London

-There is a thriving community of nannies in London with a diversity of nannies from many countries, so life in our capital should not be lonely working as a nanny.
-A good nanny service will put nannies in London in touch with each other for play-dates etc if requested, and it's easy to meet people with children.
-There are lots of vibrant nanny areas with Cafes, shops and parks and you will not be at a loss for things to do with or without your charges.
+There's a thriving community of nannies in London and a wide diversity from many different countries, so life working as a nanny in the capital should not be lonely.
+Agencies can put you in touch with other childcare professionals for play-dates, and it's easy to meet other people with children.
+There are lots of vibrant nanny areas with cafes, shops and parks and you'll never be at a loss for things to do with or without your charges.